Juan Miguel Zubiri: Tenure

 While serving his stint in the Senate, Zubiri began advocating a more in-depth study of biofuels in order to prevent food shortages, all the while allowing current production of alternative clean energy and biofuels so as to lessen dependence on imported oil and allow the Philippine economy a new avenue of economic success, "especially in this day and age of constant rising oil prices".
-In the 14th Congress of the Philippine Senate, he became Senate Majority Leader, replacing Senator Kiko Pangilinan on November 17, 2008.
+In the 14th Congress, he became the Majority Leader, replacing Senator Kiko Pangilinan on November 17, 2008.
 During his Majority Leadership, the Senate passed a record 650 bills.

 Resignation and aftermath

 On August 3, 2011, however, during his privilege speech on the floor in the Philippine Senate, Zubiri suddenly announced his resignation from the body.
 In his speech, Zubiri expressed how his family was affected by the accusations against him.
 He also denied any wrongdoing and stating that he was falsely accused of electoral fraud.
 He also mentioned the negative impact of the accusations on his family and the start of a trial by publicity.
 His resignation marked a first in Senate history, as other senators who left the Senate did so in order to take up another post in public office.

 His resignation was lauded by Malacañang and various sectors, but was also seen as a step that helped restore the Filipino's faith in national electoral protests.
 Senator Kiko Pangilinan, a member of the Senate Electoral Tribunal, likewise refused to comment on what the next procedure is for the vacancy left by Zubiri.